Ragged & Dirty (song): Origin

-Willie Brown's version
+William Brown's version

-A popular version of this song was played by Delta blues musician Willie Brown and was recorded by Alan Lomax for the Library of Congress in 1942.
+The best-known version of this song was played by Delta blues musician William Brown, and recorded by Alan Lomax for the Library of Congress in 1942 on an Arkansas plantation.
 Many years later, Lomax wrote in his book, Land Where The Blues Began, about the time when Brown sang "Ragged & Dirty", "William Brown began to sing in his sweet, true country voice, poking in delicate guitar passages at every pause, like the guitar was a second voice...".

-This was a different Willie Brown to the one that had recorded with several notable blues musicians, including Son House and Charley Patton.
-Brown's version is on open D tuning (D A D F# A D) played on acoustic guitar and the only recording of Willie Brown's version was done in 1942 by Alan Lomax for the Library of Congress.
+This was not the Willie Brown who had recorded with several notable blues musicians, including Son House and Charley Patton.
+Brown's version is based on a G chord played in standard tuning, with the guitar capoed at the 7th fret.
 According to Lomax, Brown played the song on his request, Brown had commented, "Well, I ain't got no voice, but I'll give you the words of an old Memphis song."
 The first verse of the song is extracted from Blind Lemon Jefferson's "Broke & Hungry" and there is a possibility that the remaining verses in the song might have been extracted from older Delta folk songs.